 Whereas with ME the main symptom is a complete lack of energy with pain.

-The other clear indicator that shows the difference between these two diseases is different levels of BDNF and Substance P in each disorder, but I’ll leave this to another article for explanation or you can read more about it here.
-(This is how my doctor determined that I had CFS/ME in early 2015.)
+Other clear indicators that show the difference between these two diseases is different levels of BDNF and Substance P in each disorder.
+You can read more about it here.
+(This is how my doctor determined that I had ME in early 2015.)

 ME involves extreme levels of fatigue that last a long time and disrupt daily life.

 Rest does not help.
 Sleep does not help.

-ME tends to develop from a viral infection – in my case, we think the triggering event for me was mononucleosis when I was a teenager.
-I’m 43 now, and I’ve been quite sick for more than 20 years.
+ME tends to develop from a viral infection.
+In my case, we think the triggering event for me was mononucleosis when I was a teenager.
+I’m 44 now, and I’ve been quite sick for more than 20 years.

 Since that first case of mono, I’ve had mono countless times since.
 This means I have chronic EBV (Epstein Barr Virus) It doesn’t go away like it does with many other mono patients.

-When my familiar ring of red rash appears in the same place over and over and over again and my lymph nodes swell up, I know my CFS is ready to wreak havoc.
-It grinds all activities in my life to a halt.
+When familiar rings of red rash appear in the same place and my lymph nodes swell up, I know my ME is active and my body is going haywire.
+Life grinds to a halt.

-On some days, even reading or looking at my phone or being online are impossible.
+On some days, reading, looking at my phone, or being online are impossible.

-If you asked me to move when I am in the throes of an ME attack, it simply wouldn’t be possible.
-It would also be excruciating for me if someone tried to move me or if I had to be in the hospital because even light or the slightest sound or touch is torture for me.
+If you asked me to move when I am having an ME attack, it wouldn’t be possible.
+It would also be excruciating if someone tried to move me or if I had to be in the hospital because even light or the slightest sound or touch is torture.